The3DP/TransGator/README.md

-# TransLator
+# TransGator
-TransLator is a simple code translator, always at the ready.
+TransGator is a simple code translator, always at the ready.
 # Notes:
 This HTML demo uses simple pattern replacements and only supports a few language pairs.
 Real code translation requires advanced parsing and AI.